Fisker's 400-mile EMotion electric car coming to CES

 Car Tech

-Henrik Fisker's second go at independently producing its own car is set to kick off with the EMotion electric car at the 2018 Consumer Electronics Show.
+Henrik Fisker's second go at independently producing its own car is set to kick off with the EMotion electric car at next week's 2018 Consumer Electronics Show in Las Vegas.

-Fisker himself, the company's chief, told The Street his latest creation will officially be revealed at the electronics show, which has become an important venue for automakers in recent years.
-Additionally, some of the car's next-generation technology will be on display as well.
-Fisker promises 400 miles of range, the ability to replenish 125 miles of charge in nine minutes, and eventual fully-autonomous driving capability.
+Fisker himself, the company's chief, added a new image on social media and confirmed that some of the car's next-generation technology will be on display as well.

+Fisker promises 400 miles of range, the ability to replenish 125 miles of charge in nine minutes, and eventual fully self-driving capability.
 However, don't expect Fisker's once-promised solid-state graphene batteries to show up.
 The electric-car company and its partner Nanotech dissolved a joint venture to develop the batteries.

 Following the end of the partnership, both Nanotech and Fisker remain in friendly spirits, but the EMotion will now use battery cells sourced from LG Chem.
 The supplier also provides its battery cells for the Chevrolet Bolt EV among others.